 Biblical Study Guide for Small Groups Based on CCT Response Letter Click Here

 Denominational Responses to Ferguson Crisis Click Here

 Learn About CCT’s Participants

-To learn more about the Evangelical Lutheran Church visit their website
+To learn more about the International Pentecostal and Holiness Church, visit their website